Compare Car Insurance Ireland

 Is there cover that will protect the no claims discount?

-Yes cover is usually available, this benefit can be added to your policy for an extra premium.
+Yes this cover is available, the benefit can be added to your policy for an extra premium.

 What is breakdown assistance?

 This cover is generally available when your car breaks down or will not start.
 You will need to contact the insurance company, they will send out a mechanic to take a look at your vehicle.
-If they are unable to repair your car they will tow it to the nearest garage and help you to complete your journey.
+If the mechanic is unable to repair your car they will tow it to the nearest garage and help you to complete your journey.
 Always read the terms and conditions carefully, as criteria may vary from insurer to insurer.

 Are lost keys covered?